wrld3d/wrld-example-app/android/README.md

 1. Open Android's SDK Manager, which was installed with the Android SDK Tools
 2. Install the Android SDK Build-tools (23.0.2)
 3. Install the Android SDK Platfrorm-tools (23.1)
-4. Install the SDK platform for the API version to be developed
+4. Install the SDK platform for the API version to be developed (Min API 24)

 ### Setting up Eclipse